vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/04-running-terraform.md

 ## Note on restarting the workshop

-Once you have successfully completed this step and have downloaded the Terraform state and Kubernetes credentials you can re-start the workshop from this point.
+Once you have successfully completed all of the Terraform steps and have downloaded the state file and Kubernetes credentials, you can re-start the workshop from this point.
 In order to do so you will need to re-create the `gc.kubeconfig` file in the `terraform` directory.
-You can do by pasting the contents into either the built in editor or from the terminal.
+You can do that by pasting the contents into either the built in editor or from the terminal.

 You can, of course, just re-run the complete workshop again.
-However, if you run it with the same configuration and you already have an existing cluster matching that, it is likely that the `terraform apply` command will fail the first time you run it and will destroy the existing cluster.
+However, if you run it with the same configuration and you already have an existing cluster matching that configuration, it is likely that the `terraform apply` command will fail the first time you run it and will destroy the existing cluster.